 Filed on January 27, 2006

 A query phrase may be automatically classified to one or more topics of interest (e.g., categories) to assist in routing the query phrase to one or more appropriate backend databases.
 A selectional preference query classification technique may be used to classify the query phrase based on a comparison between the query phrase and patterns of query phrases.
-Additionally, or alternatively, a combination of query classification techniques may be used to classify the query phrase.
-Topical classification of a query phrase also may be used to assist a search system in delivering auxiliary information to a user who entered the query phrase.
-Advertisements, for instance, may be tailored based on classification rather than query keywords.
+Additionally, or a combination of query classification techniques may be used to classify the query phrase.
+The topical classification of a query phrase also may be used to assist a search system in delivering auxiliary information to a user who entered the query phrase.
+Advertisements, for instance, maybe tailored based on classification rather than query keywords.

 Similar to New Google Patent?